 Python is valuable to learn now and in the future

-While Python will definitely help you land a coding career today, we want to think ahead to which languages will still be valuable and in demand in the future.
-After all, setting up our veterans and military spouses for short-term success is priority, but we won’t pass up the chance to go beyond that scope and look ahead for their interests.
+While Python will definitely help you land a coding career today, we also want to think ahead to which languages will still be valuable and in demand in the future.
+After all, setting up our veterans and military spouses for short-term success is a priority, but we won’t pass up the chance to go beyond that scope and look ahead for their interests.

 With fields like AI, cybersecurity, and data science expanding rapidly, the demand for Python will only grow.
 With our program adapting on the cutting edge alongside the industry, our graduates will have a leg up on the direction of coding jobs and potentially find better long-term job security.

 And regardless of whether Python remains the industry standard for so many types of coding jobs, it is the perfect foundation for a lifetime of of software development.
-Python is becoming widely adopted as the introductory language for computer science programs, so you can continue to build your skills and take on new coding languages in the professional or educational environment after graduating from Code Platoon.
+Python is being widely adopted as the introductory language for computer science programs, so you can continue to build your skills and take on new coding languages in the professional or educational environment after graduating from Code Platoon.
 Learning Python doesn’t corner coders; it gives them room to grow and adapt.

 We at Code Platoon remain committed to being groundbreaking and forward thinking, and our students will always be armed with the latest and greatest technology skills.
 If you’d like to join one of our cohorts to learn Python, apply now!